This is some of the equipment I use.

 I use Leadtek PCI capture cards which still work on Windows 10.

-I originally got these without remotes but found two so far that works with all units.
-A remote is needed to turn the on screen display (OSD) off for digitising.
+A remote is needed to turn the on screen display (OSD) off for grabbing.

-I clean the players when they start to struggle with tracking which can be between 10 and 30 VHS cassettes depending on the condition of the cassettes played.
+I clean the VCRs when they start to struggle with tracking or pops and clicks on the Hi-Fi audio which can be between 10 and 30 VHS cassettes depending on the condition of the cassettes played.

 I use audio mixers to balance the audio as I am recording.
 Many VHS tapes loose signal over time and so one side can be quieter.
 I have also had tapes where the volume of the source was turned down and so the lower audio setting was recorded.